nifty-oss/website/docs/asset/features.md

 ### Locking and Unlocking of Assets

 Nifty assets can be locked and unlocked.
-This is useful for escrowless marketplaces, for example.
+This is useful for applications such as escrowless marketplaces.
 When an asset is locked, it cannot be transferred.
 When an asset is unlocked, it can be transferred again.